BenWilson00/pendulum_model/README.md

-A realistic pendulum numerical simulation.
+A realistic pendulum numerical simulation written in Python.